cusma/pposdex/README.md

 Since a permissionless and public network is pseudonymous by design is there no way to know if differents public keys belong to the same user.
-So, we will make the assumption than **each public key belongs to a different participants in the Algorand PPoS consensus**, with their own skin in the game.
+So, we will make the assumption that **each public key belongs to a different participants in the Algorand PPoS consensus**, with their own skin in the game.

 So how can we quantify PPoS Decentralization?
 Here is a proposal.

 ## Pure Proof of Stake Decentralization Index
-When mathematicians do not know equations' solutions or when physicists do not how to measure physical properties, they usually start investigating if that solutions or that properties have upper or lower bounds.
+When mathematicians do not know equations' solutions or when physicists do not know how to measure physical properties, they usually start investigating if that solutions or that properties have upper or lower bounds.

 In order to reach a common understanding of what measuring decentralization